bcgov/GDX-Analytics/examples/html_example/README.md

 ## GDX Analytics HTML/Javascript Example

-This code demonstrates using the HTML/Javascript tracker to push custom events the the Snowplow Tracker.
+There are currntly 3 HTML/Javascript examples in the folder. index.html code demonstrates using the HTML/Javascript tracker to push custom events the the Snowplow Tracker.
 For more information on the Snowplow Javascript Tracker see https://github.com/snowplow/snowplow-javascript-tracker.
-NOTE: This is using an old version of the custom event schema.
+NOTE: This is using an old version of the custom event schema. test_html_node_context.html tests the new context, and the collection of the node id for the gov.bc.ca pages.
+The third one test_node_id_multi_context.html was used to test what would happening if there was more than one call to a context of the same name.

 ## Project Status